kubeedge/sedna/README.md

 ## Architecture
-#### Neptune's edge-cloud synergy is implemented based on the following capabilities provided by KubeEdge:
+#### Sedna's edge-cloud synergy is implemented based on the following capabilities provided by KubeEdge:
 * Unified orchestration of across edge-cloud applications.
 * Router: across edge-cloud message channel in management plane.
 * EdgeMesh: across edge-cloud microservice discovery and traffic governance in data plane.